latex3/tagging-project/documentation/heading-templates/index.md

 charge by its authors, although is not open source, it is not a necessary component of the validation services shown on this page.

-The [tagging status page](../) lists many test files showing the the tagging status of over a thousand LaTeX packages.
-A small sample are highlighted here, mostly corresponding to current work items.
+The [tagging status page](/tagging-status) lists many test files showing the the tagging status of over a thousand LaTeX packages.
+A small sample are highlighted here, corresponding to current work items.

 The examples are presented in an online editor to allow you to experiment and change the examples.
 The resulting TeX files are _not_